Wolong National Natural Reserve (Sichuan Giant Panda Sanctuaries)

 Wildlife observation spots opened in Wolong National Natural Reserve attract explorers, tourists, animal-lovers as well as scientists.
 Occasionally wild pandas may show up there.
 Every year more than 100, 000 visitors come here.

 Wolong National Natural Reserve is a fairyland for visitors.
 It enjoys warm and humid climate favorable to bamboo, pandas' favorite food.
-At the same time, 101 mountains are above 5, 000 meters (16,400 feet) varying from 6, 250 meters (20,500 feet) to 1, 150 meters (3, 772 feet).
+At the same time, 101 mountains are above 16,400 feet (5, 000 meters) varying from 20,500 feet (6, 250 meters) to 3, 772 feet (1, 150 meters).
 These contribute to bio-diversity preservation as well as spectacular beauty of natural scene.

 The Hetaoping Panda Center of the Wolong National Natural Reserve was badly damaged in the Wenchuan Earthquake on May 12, 2008.
 For security reasons, the pandas had been moved to Beifeng Gorge Base of China Panda Protection and Research Center.

-The new panda center was rebuilt in Gengda Town in the reserve and put into use on Oct.
+The new panda center was rebuilt in Shenshuping of Gengda Town in the reserve and put into use since Oct.
 30, 2012.
-From then on, pandas were being transferred from Bifeng Gorge to their new home in batches.
-Unfortunately, the new center hasn’t been opened to the public so far because the infrastructure in the area is still under reconstruction.
-It’s estimated that reconstruction will be finished by the end of 2016.
-By then, Gengda Panda Center will be opened to all visitors from all over the world.
+From then on, pandas were transferred from Bifeng Gorge to their new home in batches.
+On May 11, 2016, Shenshuping Panda Base began to receive visitors.

 How to get there: